Rose BC

 Rose Basketball Club, also known as Rose BC, is an American professional basketball team.
 They are a member of the Unrivaled basketball league, and made their debut in January 2025.
 The teams are based in Miami, Florida.
 Rose is led by coach Nola Henry.

 History

 On October 24, 2024, the Unrivaled basketball league announced the names and logos of six teams joining its league: Laces BC, Lunar Owls BC, Mist BC, Phantom BC, Rose BC, and Vinyl BC.
-Rose BC, along with the other five teams, were based in Miami, Florida for the inaugural 2025 season.
+Rose BC, along with the other five teams, are based in Miami, Florida for the inaugural 2025 season.
 Six head coaches were later hired on November 15.

 On March 17, 2025, Rose BC won Unrivaled's first league Championship against Vinyl BC, with Chelsea Gray named as Finals MVP.

+On September 10, 2025, Unrivaled announced they were adding two new teams to the league, Breeze BC and Hive BC.

 Roster

-2025 Season
+2025 season

 On November 20, 2024, the six head coaches collaborated on balancing and choosing the rosters for the six teams.
 Rose BC's roster was finalized with Chelsea Gray, Kahleah Copper, Angel Reese, Brittney Sykes, Azurá Stevens, and Lexie Hull as its players.

-In February 2025, Ariel Atkins was signed to Rose BC on a relief player contract after Copper and Stevens suffered injuries.
+In February 2025, Ariel Atkins was signed to Rose on a relief player contract after Copper and Stevens suffered injuries.